Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 Walking Tour of Sibiu Old Town, Romania

 Touring the fairytale Old Town tops our list of the best Sibiu, Romania things to do.
-The oldest part of the city is stunningly beautiful.
-Visitors can join a tour or explore on their own; simply wander the lanes to see where they lead!
+The oldest part of the city is stunningly beautiful!

-On organized tours, guests join a local guide on a 2-hour adventure through the best areas of Sibiu.
-Participants learn first-hand about life in the city and are regaled by tales of the past.
-Learn more here!
+On organized tours, guests join a local guide on a 2-hour adventure through the best areas.
+You learn first-hand about life in the city and are regaled by tales of the past.
+Learn more!

-Pro Tip: Using our list of attractions (#3 through #20), visitors can create their own Free Self Guided Walking Tour of Sibiu.
+Pro Tip: Using our list of attractions (#3 through #20), you can create your own Free Self Guided Walking Tour of Sibiu!

 #2 Stare Back at the Sibiu Architecture